Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/domain/ PUT /email/domain/{domain}/dkim/enable
 >> <br>
 >>
->> - `domain` : enter the domain name attached to your email service on which the DKIM must be present. <br>
+>> - `domain`: Enter the domain name attached to your email service on which the DKIM must be present. <br>
 >>
 >> *Example result:*
 >>